sph-mn/sph-sp/other/documentation/c-manual.md

 ## wave-event
 * generate sines or other waves
 * sp_sine_table is used as the default waveform
-* for low frequency sines there is the wave table sp_sine_table_lfo of length sp_rate * sp_sine_lfo_factor
+* for low frequency sines there is the wave table sp_sine_table_lfo of length sp_rate times sp_sine_lfo_factor

 ## noise-event
-* generate noise optionally filtered by a single windowed-sinc low/high/band-pass filter
+* generate white noise, optionally filtered by a single windowed-sinc low/high/band-pass filter
-* the modulation interval, the smallest interval in which filter parameter changes over time are applied, is configurable. this has substantial performance implications, as updating a windowed sinc filter for every sample for example would be extremely processing intensive
+* the modulation interval, the smallest interval in which filter parameter changes over time are applied, is configurable. this has substantial performance implications, as updating a windowed sinc filter for every sample would be extremely processing intensive

 ## cheap-noise-event
 * like noise-event but filters less processing intensive using a state-variable filter